Questions You May Consider Ahead of Completing the New Leaders Week Application

 SEED applicants are committed to engaging in meaningful and productive conversations centered on diversity, inclusion, and equity.
 SEED leaders include educators, administrators, community organizers, administrators, parents, social workers, and educational consultants, among others.

-Why is there a word limit on some application questions, and what if I have more to say?
+Why is there a character limit on some application questions, and what if I have more to say?

 Why do I have to name what audience I intend for SEED?